zowe/docs-site/docs/user-guide/install-zos.md

   For more information, see [Setting up the UNIX-related FACILITY and SURROGAT class profiles]( https://www.ibm.com/support/knowledgecenter/en/SSLTBW_2.3.0/com.ibm.zos.v2r3.bpxb200/fclass.htm).

-## Installing the Zowe runtime on z/OS
+## Installing the Zowe convenience build on z/OS

 To install Zowe API Mediation Layer, Zowe Application Framework, and z/OS Services, you install the Zowe runtime on z/OS.